|

 1980 Change finally released their first album "The glow of

 love".
-Immediately it became an incredible hit and reached the
+Immediately it became an incredible hit and reached

-there for nine weeks, long enough to become the no 1 Disco single/album
+and stayed there for nine weeks, long enough to become the

-of the year.
-Also, three cuts, "A lover's holiday",
+no 1 Disco single/album of the year.
+Also, three cuts, "A

-"Searching" and "The glow of love" reached
+lover's holiday", "Searching" and "The

-the no 1 spot on Billboard's Club play singles chart for nine
+glow of love" reached the no 1 spot on Billboard's Club

-weeks.
-The album was also rewarded seven Grammies.
-Around the
+play singles chart for nine weeks.
+The album was also rewarded

-world it received great attention as well and Change seemed
+seven Grammies.
+Around the world it received great attention

-to have a subscription of top ten places on the music charts.
+as well and Change seemed to have a subscription of top ten

-Petrus as the businessman, but most of all Romani, Gianolio
+places on the music charts.
+Petrus as the businessman, but

-and Malavasi as the creators of the music had done a superb
+of the music had done a superb job and couldn't have dreamt

-job and couldn't have dreamt of a more impressive start.
-The
+of a more impressive start.
+The by far biggest hit from the

-"A lover's holiday" with an excellent carpet of groovy guitars,
+album was the incredibly catchy "A lover's holiday" with an

-smooth melody and classic handclaps.
-The
+excellent carpet of groovy guitars, smooth melody and classic

 hit was Romani's first (disco) composition ever and with such